 Time for Action

 Now you definitely want to customize our website!
-Prior to that, lets just have a few words about the folders composing your repository:
+Prior to that, let us just have a few words about the folders composing your repository:

 config/_default/: Starts here: open the configuration files there and changes the meta-data as you want